OokiTrade/alchemy-web3/README.md

 A random amount of time is added to the retry delay to help avoid additional rate errors caused by too many concurrent connections, chosen as a number of milliseconds between 0 and this value.
 Default: 250.

-### Sturdier WebSockets

-Alchemy Web3 brings multiple improvements to ensure correct WebSocket behavior in cases of temporary network failure or dropped connections.
-As with any network connection, you should not assume that a WebSocket will remain open forever without interruption, but correctly handling dropped connections and reconnection by hand can be challenging to get right.
-Alchemy Web3 automatically adds handling for these failures with no configuration necessary.

-If you use your WebSocket URL when initializing, then when you create subscriptions using `web3.eth.subscribe()`, Alchemy Web3 will bring the following advantages over standard Web3 subscriptions:

-- Unlike standard Web3, you will not permanently miss events which arrive while the backing WebSocket is temporarily down.
-Instead, you will receive thees events as soon as the connection is reopened.
-Note that if the connection is down for more than 120 blocks (approximately 20 minutes), you may still miss some events that were not part of the most recent 120 blocks.

-- Compared to standard Web3, lowered rate of failure when sending requests over the WebSocket while the connection is down.
-Alchemy Web3 will attempt to send the requests once the connection is reopened.
-Note that it is still possible, with a lower likelihood, for outgoing requests to be lost, so you should still have error handling as with any network request.

 ## Alchemy Higher Level API